MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Vocational-Rehabilitation-Education/subpart-I-Temporary-Program-Vocational-Training-Certain-New-Pension-Recipients/subjectgroup-ECFR5c54271eadaed9e-Individualized-Written-Rehabilitation-Plan/section-21.6080.md

 ##### § 21.6080 Requirement for an individualized written rehabilitation or employment assistance plan. #####

-Link to an amendment published at 84 FR 194, Jan.
-18, 2019.

 (a) *General.* An Individualized Written Rehabilitation Plan (IWRP) and/or Individualized Employment Assistance Plan (IEAP) will be developed for each program participant for services under 38 U.S.C.
 1524.
-These plans shall be developed in the same manner as for chapter 31 purposes. *See §§ 21.80, 21.84, 21.88, 21.90, 21.92, 21.94 (a) through (d), 21.96 and 21.98.*
+These plans shall be developed in the same manner as for chapter 31 purposes. *See §§ 21.80, 21.84, 21.88, 21.90, 21.92, 21.94 (a) through (d), and 21.96.*

 (Authority: 38 U.S.C.
 1524(b)(2))